isomerpages/nlb-biblioasia/_jul-2009/14th General Conference of the Congress of Southeast Asian Librarians (CONSAL).md

   Southeast Asian Librarians.
 image: /images/Vol 5 Issue 2/CONSAL/handover of flag (consal).JPG
 ---
-#### Research Associates _Akshata Patkar_ and _Sri Asrina Tanuri_ give us a snapshot of what was shared at the 14th General Conference of the Congress of Southeast Asian Librarians.
+#### Research Associates&nbsp;_Akshata Patkar_&nbsp;and&nbsp;_Sri Asrina Tanuri_&nbsp;give us a snapshot of what was shared at the 14th General Conference of the Congress of Southeast Asian Librarians.

 The Congress of Southeast Asian Librarians (CONSAL) was formed in Singapore in 1970 to establish, maintain and strengthen networks among libraries in the region; promote cooperation and provide assistance in the development of libraries and information services; and provide a platform for sharing information and experiences on issues in librarianship and information sciences.
 Today CONSAL has grown to include 10 member countries: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.